PabloTheDeveloper/dotfiles/PROJECTS.md

 - [ ] have a way to export the commit messages.

 ## History Log Sessions - Rationale
-To replilcate environments, it is really crucial to keep track of which packages are installed and which files are updated.
+To replicated environments, it is really crucial to keep track of which packages are installed and which files are updated.